-- 30”: up to 4
+- 30″ (round): up to 4

-- 48”: up to 6
+- 48″: up to 6

 - 54″: 6-8

-- 60”: 8-10
+- 60″: 8-10

 - 66″: 9-11

-- 72”: 10-12
+- 72″: 10-12

 OK.
 Now where should people sit?

-Here is who our family table included:
+Here is what our family table looked like:

 We also come from blended families, which meant we had my husband’s mom and stepmom at the same table.
-The bottom line is you should do what feels most comfortable for you, your groom, and your families when it comes to who sits where.
-Obviously it’s important to take everybody’s feelings and relationships into consideration when planning a seating chart, but chances are everybody will just be happy to be there and won’t really care WHERE they’re sitting.
+The bottom line is you should do what feels most comfortable for you, your partner, and your families when it comes to who sits where.
+Obviously it’s important to take everybody’s feelings and relationships into consideration when planning a seating chart.
+But chances are everybody will just be happy to be there and won’t really care WHERE they’re sitting.
 And if they do, hand them another glass of wine and give them a hug! 🙂

 Friend Tables: It’s usually best to seat groups of friends together that are close, but it’s also OK to add in couples or other single guests whom you think will get along with one another.

-Always seat couples together, and take guests disabilities into consideration.
+Always seat couples together, and take guests’ disabilities into consideration.
 For example, you’ll want to seat a guest near an exit if they frequently need to get up, or in a quieter area of the room away from the music if they are hard of hearing.

 Keep in mind that while this part of the planning process will most likely be taking place in the home stretch when there are a million details to put together, IT WILL GET DONE.
-Once your final guest tally comes in, get together with your groom and take these steps along with input from your parents and it will be done before you know it!
+Once your final guest tally comes in, get together with your partner and take these steps along with input from your parents and it will be done before you know it!
 I promise.

 Have any wedding planning questions?
 Leave them in the comment section below and we’ll be sure to answer them!